 In Dec.
 2009 the COP 15 conference took place in Copenhagen, Denmark.
 The resulting Copenhagen Accord, signed by 114 nations including the United States and China, called for “deep cuts” in human greenhouse gas emissions in order to make sure that earth’s temperature rises no more than 1.5°C above pre-industrial levels.

 In Dec.
 2015, the COP 21 met in Paris where 195 countries, including the United States, adopted the Paris Agreement.The agreement’s central aim was to prevent global temperatures from rising more than 1.5°C – 2°C above pre-industrial levels.
 Under the agreement, all countries were required to create a national plan to reduce greenhouse gas emissions and report regularly on their individual progress towards meeting their emission reduction goals.
-Then President Obama called the agreement a “turning point for the world” that “establishes the enduring framework the world needs to solve the climate crisis.”
+President Obama, still in office at the time, called the agreement a “turning point for the world” that “establishes the enduring framework the world needs to solve the climate crisis.”

 On June 1, 2017, President Trump announced his intention to withdraw the United States from the Paris Agreement and ordered the federal government to “cease all implementation” of the agreement.
 President Trump said the Paris Agreement had imposed “draconian financial and economic burdens” on the United States and created “serious obstacles” to energy development.On Nov.
 7, 2017, during the COP 23 UN climate talks in Bonn, Germany, Syria announced that it would sign the Paris agreement on climate change, leaving the United States as the only country that has rejected the global pact.